Long Island: Environmental degradation

 Long Island is a region affected by environmental degradation resulting from urban and suburban expansion beginning at the start of the 20th century.
 With the Long Island Sound to the north and the Atlantic Ocean to the south and east, Long Island is home to a diverse range of habitats including salt marshes, coastal grasslands, beaches, rocky intertidal zones, tidal flats, pine barrens, estuaries, deciduous forests and many more.
 Each of these habitats faces unique challenges in terms of environmental degradation but a few common issues can be found in each of them.

 One of the most common forms of environmental degradation is eutrophication of lakes and ponds due to nutrient pollution.
 Nearly all of the bodies of water on Long Island have been affected by nutrient pollution in the form of nitrogen and phosphorus.
 Fertilizer containing high levels of nitrogen and phosphorus is washed into nearby surface water, accelerating the process of eutrophication.
 Common signs of eutrophication include murky green water and foul odor.
 Nutrient pollution is also responsible for harmful algal blooms which can be toxic to aquatic organisms, birds and mammals, including humans.

 Chemical pollution is common on Long Island with it being home to 38 Superfund sites both closed and active.
 The four counties of Long Island have had chemical pollution, but Nassau County has the most out of the group with 18 superfund sites.
 Most famously from 1942 to 1996 Northrop Grumman and the United States Navy owned 600 acres where they manufactured military aircraft.
 Disposal practices of both parties resulted in a plume of VOCs or volatile organic compounds that contaminated groundwater in an area extending 4.3 miles north and south and 2.1 miles east and west.
-Restoration efforts have been on going since 2019 but concern over water quality still remains.
+Restoration efforts have been ongoing since 2019 but concern over water quality still remains.
 Chemical pollution on Long Island often follows a similar pattern of negligence with hazardous chemicals that leak into groundwater and soil.
 Long Island drinking water is sourced from a large aquifer which is at risk of contamination if chemical pollution continues.